Olivia-fsm/P2MCQ/subtasks/T1-SentenceSelection/T1-SentenceSelection-Readme.md

 ### Preprocessed Input Data

-A preprocessed input dataset for one of papers (XXX) used in interview is provided in (XXX) as an example.
+A preprocessed input dataset for one of papers used in interview is provided [here](https://github.com/Olivia-fsm/P2MCQ/blob/master/subtasks/T1-SentenceSelection/sample_input_task1.txt) as an example.
 You can feel free to play with that :)

 ### Run on the Custom Dataset